schlomo/cloudrail-demo/README.md

 Please enter the email address you would like to register with: xxx@xxx.com The password you would like to use:
 Repeat for confirmation:
-Your Cloudrail Customer ID []:
 Successfully register
 Registration completed successfully.
 You can now begin to use the Cloudrail CLI tool.
 ```
 You will need to provide a valid email address and a password.
-You can leave Cloudrail Customer ID empty for demo purposes.
+Password should include capital letters, numbers and special characters.

+The registration will generate a file on your hard drive at ~/.cloudrail/config with your API key, Customer ID and Username.
+You may choose to remove this file and retain the API key for your records.
+The API key can be provided as a parameter to the tool when using various commands.

 #### 3. Login to Cloudrail service
-Once the service registration has been completed, you will need to login with the Cloudrail service:
+If you ever need to regenerate the ~/.cloudrail/config file, use the login function:
 ```
 ~ # cloudrail login
 Your username [xxx@xxx.com]: xxx@xxx.com